ansible/ansible-runner/docs/index.rst

 There are 3 primary ways of interacting with **Runner**

 * A standalone command line tool (``ansible-runner``) that can be started in the foreground or run in the background asynchronously
-* A reference container image that can be used as a base for your own images and will work as a standalone container or running in
-  Openshift or Kubernetes
 * A python module - library interface

 **Ansible Runner** can also be configured to send status and event data to other systems using a plugin interface, see :ref:`externalintf`.